matthewrdev/building-addins-for-xamarin-studio/README.md

 ## The MonoDevelop Extension Model
 Before we get coding, it's very important to cover some theory.

 MonoDevelop is built upon an extensible architecture known as an *Extension Model*.
-This architecture uses *Extension Path* to allow third
+This architecture uses *Extension Path* to allow third party libraries to extend behavior within the main application.
+An extension path

+For example, the source editor addin in Xamarin Studio exposes an *Extension Path* that let's third parties inject commands into the right click context menu.
+In our manifest (discussed later) we can declare

+An in-depth discussion on the extension model is beyond the scope of this tutorial; for in-depth information please read the Mono Extensino Model documentation.

 ## An Addin Project Structure